Juniper/contrail-operator/tools/testenv/README.md

 ## Create a test env
     export KIND_CLUSTER_NAME=kind
     export EXTERNAL_INSECURE_REGISTRY=172.17.14.127:5000
+    export INTERNAL_INSECURE_REGISTRY_PORT=6000
     ./create_testenv.sh

 It creates Kubernetes IN Docker cluster with a docker registry.
-This docker registry is accessible from host at `localhost:5000` and from inside the cluster at `registry:5000`
+This docker registry is accessible from host at `localhost:6000` and from inside the cluster at `registry:5000`

 ## Create keystone ssh keys